ziur/sdfc-idea/_docs/credentials.md

 ---
-layout: docs
+layout: gradle
 title: Credentials management
 permalink: /docs/credentials/
 ---
-## 1.1.1 Management credential profile
+## Management credential profile

 To deploy code into an organization you need a credential, for so you should create an account in SalesForce.